matveynator/matveynator/README.md

-- 👋 Hi, I’m @matveynator, a **hobbyist programmer**.
+👋 I’m @matveynator, a humble hobbyist programmer.
-- 👀 I’m interested in problem-solving software.
+- 👀 I’m just a dust in the wind.
-- 💞️ I like writing concurent [GO](https://go.dev) and [TinyGO](https://tinygo.org/) in accordance with all the [GO proverbs](https://go-proverbs.github.io/) invented by smart people behind GO.
-- 🌱 I’m looking to collaborate on deep space probes, general medcine and problem-solving projects.
+🌱 I seek projects moved by curiosity, not profit — work that harms neither universe nor the spirit.
 - 📫 matveynator@gmail.com

 <!---